 Social Anxiety Safety Behaviors

-Safety behaviors are an important concept in anxiety and facing your fears.
-This article will give an overview of how they work and how you should approach them, then give a thorough list of ones related to socializing.
+Safety behaviors are an important concept related to anxiety and facing your fears.
+This article will give an overview of how they work and how you should approach them, then give a big list of ones related to socializing.